The Ultimate Configuration Management Tool? Lessons from a Mixed Methods Study of Ansible's Challenges: RQ1: Common Issues in Ansible Usage

 \subsubsection{Topic Analysis}

-The issues related to \emph{Jinja2} are by far the most represented, with around 33.1\% of the posts within the \emph{Usability} theme.
-For instance, in one of the posts, an Ansible practitioner mentioned: ``Unfortunately, Jinja2 has been incredibly challenging to work with.''.
-Issues related to quoting (22.4\%), playbook inputs (20.4\%), YAML syntax (10.8\%), and regex (8.2\%) are also prominently discussed.
-When talking about their issues with YAML, a practioner mentioned: ``I find YAML or Ansible's interpretation of Yaml very frustrating and confusing.''.
+Issues related to \emph{Jinja2} are the most prevalent, accounting for 29.1\% of usability-related posts.
+Issues related to quoting (19.7\%), playbook inputs (17.9\%), YAML syntax (9.8\%), and regex (7.2\%) are also prominently discussed.
+When talking about their issues with YAML, a practitioner mentioned: ``I find YAML or Ansible's interpretation of YAML very frustrating and confusing.''